borisdev/resume/resume_monster.md

 colorlinks: true
 ---

-# Boris Dev | boris.dev@gmail.com
+# Boris Dev

-## Work goal: Analytics Engineer

-- deliver analytic insights to stakeholders
-- innovate data science processes
-- work on ambiguous problems
-- build language AI analytics
-- build composable analytics
+## Job goal

+- I am looking to solve big customer problems, by untangling messy, ambiguous data puzzles.
+- I see my high business impact as being a function of getting grounded cognitive empathy for the customer combined with getting a big picture of the data flow.

+## Entrepreneurial, scrappy work style

-- work across silos
+- work across silos to deliver
+- write Amazon 6-pagers to discover better solutions
+- question assumptions with counterfactuals to innovate
+- use cognitive empathy to dive into the data's human relevance

-## Notable successes
+## Notable successes as a data leader

+- earned a PhD, designed metrics that reflect nuanced inequality concerns
-- led microservice migration
+- led a company's switch to a microservice paradigm
-- led language AI feature launch
+- got a company's 1st language AI feature unstuck and launched
+- got a company's largest analytic feature launched from scratch
-- led building observability systems
+- built observability systems for three companies from scratch
-- earned a PhD working on human inequality analytics
+- built a scraper to circumvent LinkedIn's bot detection system
+- helped nudge a delivery engineering team to be a product team
+- engineering expertise in distributed backend systems
+- built Splunk and Tableau BI dashboards

+## Leadership style

+1. Questioning - cognitive empathy to get context to execute the below points.
+2. Visioning - win-win attitude that results in joyful effort over obfuscating
+3. Coaching - top-down feedback, smaller chunks, metrics, short-cuts
+4. Serving - bottom-up feedback, documentation discipline, blockers

 ## Job experience

 ### Technical AI Product Manager, consultant at SimpleLegal, 2022-2023

-SimpleLegal is a legal billing analytics company.

-Before I arrived, my employer's new language
-AI feature for flagging suspicious invoice lines was stuck for one year because of bad performance, even after investing in more human annotation.
+SimpleLegal software is a tool for big companies to manage bills from their vendor law firms.
+Before I arrived, my employer's new language AI feature for flagging suspicious invoice lines was stuck for one year because of bad performance, even after investing in more human annotation.
 My job was to increase AI performance.
 The result was we launched the AI feature and won an [AI Excellence Award](https://www.bintelligence.com/blog/2023/3/23/5-people-30-companies-and-65-products-awarded-for-excellence-in-artificial-intelligence).

-I changed the direction from data quantity to data quality.
+I changed our priorities from increasing data quantity to increasing data quality.

 - I asked the President to convene an Amazon 6-pager meeting to share the results of the gathering mission, outlined below.
 - I built relationships with five experts across the conglomerate.